Duy-Phuong/spring-docs/Note git/guide code/spring.md

 **Question:**

-*I see hibernate printing out the query parameters as ? in the console.
+\*I see hibernate printing out the query parameters as ? in the console.
 Is it possible to printout the value that was actually queried on the database.
 Asking as this would help in the debugging purpose.

-*
+-

 Answer: